The-Royal-We/sfarro/documentation/project_updates/Week_3.md

 ##What's to do next week
 * Finish implementing time comparison operation
 * Add in program to remount filesystems (possible system call remount(2)) to read-only
-* Add in logic to vfs.c, namely vfs_read(), to flip a flag if there hasn't been any writes in a while
+* Add in logic to vfs.c, namely vfs_write(), to flip a flag if there hasn't been any writes in a while
 * Verify program works by bringing in a pen-drive and mounting it in my machine